 Food overlaps: When ingredients cross over from food to cosmetics (like oils), they still use INCI in cosmetic applications

-My observation: The stricter the regulation in a product category, the more reliable the INCI listing.
-I’ve found skincare tends to be most transparent, while household products can be wildly inconsistent.
+What this means for you: The stricter the regulation in a product category, the more reliable the INCI listing.
+Skincare tends to be the most transparent, while household products can be wildly inconsistent—so apply more scrutiny there.

-If you’re feeling overwhelmed, here’s a step-by-step approach to mastering INCI:
+If the labels still feel overwhelming, here's a step-by-step approach to building fluency:

-The reward?
-The ability to make truly informed choices about what you put on your body—regardless of marketing claims or pretty packaging.
+The reward is real: the ability to make truly informed choices about what you put on your body—regardless of marketing claims or pretty packaging.